Grad Students Receive Prestigious NSF Fellowships

 One of UNH’s three 2014 Goldwater scholars, Smith was well-positioned for a GRFP application this year; he credits his winning the two awards to the “amazing network of professors and other advisors that I have at UNH and elsewhere.”

-Smith will attend graduate school at the University of Texas at Austin.
-As he wrote in his GRFP application, he aims to become the type of professor who “finds and creates more opportunities to inspire young people, particularly low-income and first generation college students like myself, to consider a career in the STEM fields.”
+He will attend graduate school at the University of Texas at Austin.
+As he wrote in his GRFP application, Smith aims to become the type of professor who “finds and creates more opportunities to inspire young people, particularly low-income and first generation college students like myself, to consider a career in the STEM fields.”

 Students applying for NSF-GRFP funding through UNH receive application preparation assistance from UNH’s Graduate School, the Office of Research Development & Communications and the Office of National Fellowships, as well as from their faculty advisors.
 Honorable mentions in the NSF GRFP 2014-15 competition were awarded to Sophia Burke (Earth sciences), Lindsay Havens (genetics) and Erik Swanson (microbiology).